The Girl Next Door (2007 film): Cast

 Additionally, Mark Margolis appears in a brief role as the homeless man struck by a vehicle at the beginning of the film, while Peter Stickles portrays an EMT.
-Jack Ketchum, author of the novel on which the film is based, makes a cameo appearance as a carnival worker.
+William Atherton makes a cameo appearance as one of the grown up neighborhood boys.

 Production

 In a 2007 interview, lead actress Blythe Auffarth described the physical and emotional challenges of filming the abuse scenes, particularly those in which her character is suspended and blindfolded.
 "It's extremely humiliating, and it's a little bit scary being so without control," she stated.
 "It's scary being helpless, and it's humiliating hanging and dangling there, and it's even more petrifying to have your senses taken away from you."

 The film's original score was composed by Ryan Shore.

 Reception

-The Girl Next Door received mixed-to-negative reviews from critics, with praise for its performances and disturbing atmosphere but criticism aimed at its graphic violence and subject matter.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 15 critic reviews, with an average rating of 6.1/10.
 On Metacritic, it has a weighted average score of 29 out of 100, based on 5 reviews, indicating "generally unfavorable reviews".

 The New York Times Neil Genzlinger expressed strong disapproval, describing it as "the kind of movie that makes you wish you could rinse your brain in bleach to wash all traces of it from your memory.
-Slant Magazines Rob Humanick compared the film to "some demented cross between a Norman Rockwell painting and an Eli Roth film," highlighting the disturbing contrast between its suburban veneer and brutal violence.
+Slant Magazines Rob Humanick compared the film to "some demented cross between a Norman Rockwell painting and an Eli Roth film".

-Despite the divided critical response, the film received notable praise from author Stephen King, who called it "the first authentically shocking American film I've seen since Henry: Portrait of a Serial Killer (1986) over 20 years ago."
+Author Stephen King praised the film as who called it "the first authentically shocking American film I've seen since Henry: Portrait of a Serial Killer (1986) over 20 years ago."
 King added, "If you are easily disturbed, you should not watch this movie.
 If, on the other hand, you are prepared for a long look into hell, suburban style, The Girl Next Door will not disappoint.
-This is the dark-side-of-the-moon version of Stand by Me (1986)."
+This is the dark-side-of-the-moon version of Stand by Me (1986)".